Lumi-supercomputer/Getting_Started_with_AI_workshop/05_Running_containers_on_LUMI/README.md

-# 05 Containers on LUMI
+# 05 Running containers on LUMI

 ## Examples